AMERICAN RHODODENDRON SOCIETY

 Section B. Formation of New Chapters

 Any local group of twelve (12) or more persons interested in rhododendrons and azaleas may petition the Society for a charter designating them an official chapter of the Society.
-The petition shall be submitted to the Executive Director of the Society for approval by the Board of Directors, and shall contain the following information:
+The petition shall be submitted to the Office Administrator of the Society for approval by the Board of Directors, and shall contain the following information:

 1. Proposed name of the chapter.